Jincheng East railway station

-Jincheng East railway station (晋城东站) is a railway station in Shuidong Village, Zezhou County, Changzhi, Shanxi, China.
+Jincheng East railway station (晋城东站) is a railway station in Shuidong Village, Zezhou County, Jincheng, Shanxi, China.
 It opened with the Taiyuan–Jiaozuo high-speed railway on 12 December 2020.
 Construction finished on 20 May 2020.

 Timetable

 This is the timetable for this station (not including passing-by trains).
 Train routes in italics originate from this station, while a bolded one is a long-haul journey.